About KR Training

 Facilities & Equipment

 We own and operate private, dedicated training facilities so that students can learn in a comfortable environment free from interruptions, spectators and other distractions.
 We have a wide selection of loaner/rental guns and holsters available for students to use in our classes.
-In our intermediate and advanced classes, students get to use reactive steel targets, moving targets and other specialized equipment unavailable at commercial shooting ranges.
+In our intermediate and advanced classes, students get to use reactive steel targets, moving targets, a shoot house and other specialized equipment unavailable at commercial shooting ranges.

 Quality Is Important to Us